Harborn-digital/MongoAggregations/README.md

 Currently, other operations are not required by our application that uses this library.
 Contributions adding support for other operations are welcome.

-**Stages or operations that aren't supported by the library, can still be used be constructing arrays.
+**Stages or operations that aren't supported by the library, can still be used by constructing arrays.
 However, creating a class and the abstraction layer that comes with that is to be preferred.**